-Over the course of a construction project, there are a wide variety of reasons that can lead to the requirement for a change order.
+Over the course of a construction project, there are a wide variety of reasons that can require you to create a change order.
 Change orders might also be initiated by a variety of entities, such as your project's funding source, a project owner, contractor, subcontractor, and more.

-Below are examples of common reasons that result in the need to create a change order over the course of a project:
+Below are common reasons that might lead you to create a change order over the course of a project:

 - Design changes